Deep Attention Based Semi-Supervised 2D-Pose Estimation for Surgical Instruments: Experiments

 First, a vanilla U-Net is trained using only the geometric augmentations.
 It is observed that the network produces very coarse output maps which lead to high pixel error.
 In response to this observation, attention mechanism is introduced to help the network to concentrate on the important parts of the image.
 Following this modification, it is observed that the network trains a lot faster and produces more finegrained outputs.
 However, it is also observed that the network is highly prone to overfitting, and therefore, more data augmentation is introduced to deal with this.
 Even with the additional augmentation, it is observed that the network overfits, thus, regularization is added in the following experiments.
 It can be seen that dropout yields superior performance compared to L2 regularization, and therefore, dropout with 30\% drop rate is used in the following experiments.
 Because increasing the drop rate does not increase the generalization performance, more creative ways of regularizing the network are investigated.
 It is observed that the combination of heavy data augmentation and noise injection to the labels simulates new data points more convincingly and leads to a better generalization performance.
 The structure of the injected noise is described in Subsection \ref{ss:2D_training}.
 Finally, an investigation over the activation functions is conducted to see if generalization performance can be improved.
 It is observed that RLReLU activation function \cite{xu2015empirical} improves the generalization performance furthermore.
 All in all, one can see that by increasing the input and network level stochasticity (random data augmentation, dropout and RLReLU), the generalization performance is improved drastically.
 This model is used throughout this study and represented by DAU-Net-$< >$-$< >$ which corresponds to DAU-Net-32-3 in this case.

-To measure the effectiveness of the designed system, the detection threshold is set to 15 pixels on the original frame and DAU-Net-32-3 is compared with the state of the art for 3-point annotation system.
-As can be seen in Table \ref{table:comp_3_point}, this system yields comparable results with the state of the art while using fewer parameters ($\sim$530k) compared to their refinement network.
-However, it should be noted that Du et. al. uses 4-point annotation and an end to end learning system to achieve these results.
-To have a fairer comparison, the proposed system is scaled up and trained on 4-point annotations in end to end manner.
-Except increasing the number of trainable parameters, no other modifications are made and same input resolution as Du et. al. is used.
+In order to make a fair comparison with state-of-the-art, the proposed system is scaled up and trained on 4-point annotations in end to end manner.
+Except increasing the number of trainable parameters, no other modifications are made and same input resolution as Du et. al. \cite{du2018articulated} is used.
 As can be seen in Table \ref{table:comp_4_point}, DAU-Net-64-3 improves the state of the art while using fewer parameters ($\sim$2.1M) for a detection threshold of 15 pixels on the original frame.
-It should be noted that in Tables \ref{table:comp_3_point} and \ref{table:comp_4_point}, the pixel error does not correspond to mean absolute error but to root mean squared error computed for the detected joints.
+It should be noted that in Table~\ref{table:comp_4_point}, the pixel error does not correspond to mean absolute error but to root mean squared error computed for the detected joints.